Hot Chocolatev12

 Binding behavior

-In the Annotation-based approach all enum values are implicitly included on the schema enum type.
-The same is true for T of EnumType<T> when using the Code-first approach.
+In the implementation-first approach all enum values are implicitly included on the schema enum type.
+The same is true for T of EnumType<T> when using the code-first approach.

 We can configure our preferred binding behavior globally like the following.